Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.08.05 (BR)
+- Galaxy Map, fleet relocation: press "Alt" to get info on the hovered star or ship.

 2024.08.04 (BR)
 - Ship Combat Pop-Up: press "H" to get more fleet Info
 - Galaxy Map: Press "H" to get more Info on selected/hovered fleet.